GreaterHeight/Thesegunsamuel/doc/IMAGE-PROMPTS.md

 Six cover placeholders (each 2:3 vertical, no readable text — titles are set live in HTML):

-### `book-war-within.jpg`
-Hardcover on deep green marble, forest-green cloth cover with blind-embossed shield geometry, crimson ribbon bookmark, dramatic side light.
-(Same art direction as `war-within-book.jpg`; straight-on for the 2:3 frame.)

-### `book-prepared-mind.jpg`
-Hardcover with cream linen cover, blind-embossed compass rose, thin crimson foil rule near the base, on a dark green ground, soft top light.

-### `book-war-within-workbook.jpg`
-Softcover workbook, matte forest-green cover with a debossed grid pattern and a crimson elastic closure band, pencil resting beside it, overhead light.

 ### `course-prepared-mind-intensive.jpg`
 Cinematic still of a candle-warm planning room: an open leather journal, a wax-sealed decree document, and a 90-day wall grid softly out of focus behind — crimson-graded to suit the course card's crimson field.

-### `course-90day-war-within.jpg`
-A war-room campaign map on a deep green felt surface: a 90-day grid chart with small brass pins marking progress (no readable numbers or text), a brass compass rose, a leather tactical journal open beside it, and a crimson grease-pencil resting diagonally across the grid.
-Directional overhead light, dramatic shadow, crimson-wine grading to match the course card's crimson field.
-2:3.

-### `course-techspibus-masterclass.jpg`
-Abstract triptych compressed into one 2:3 frame — circuitry, illuminated-manuscript texture, and a skyline blending vertically, one crimson thread running through, deep crimson-wine grading.

 ### `testimonial-michael-oyadele.mp4` — the video itself, plus `testimonial-michael-oyadele-poster.jpg` — its poster frame (16:10), plus `testimonial-michael-oyadele-photo.jpg` — the small author photo on the card
 **This is now an image-to-video generation, not text-to-video** — Michael supplied his own photo, which should be used as the starting frame/reference image, not just described in words. **Prompt** (pair with his photo as the reference image in an image-to-video tool, e.g. Runway Gen-4): The person in the reference photo speaking warmly and thoughtfully to camera, mid-sentence, with a natural hand gesture and subtle head movement as if explaining something meaningful.
 Soft, even studio lighting matching the reference image.
 Gentle handheld camera micro-movement, shallow depth of field.
 No on-screen text, no logos, ambient room tone only, no dialogue needed.
 Duration: 5 seconds.